QuantEcon/lecture-datascience.myst/_sources/pandas/groupby.md

 ## Exercise: Cohort Analysis using Shopify Data

-The `qeds` library includes routines to simulate data sets in the format of common sources

-One of these sources is [Shopify](https://www.shopify.com/) — an e-commerce platform used by many retail companies for online sales

-The code below will simulate a fairly large data set that has the properties of a order-detail report from Shopify
+The code below will employ a fairly large simulated data set that has the properties of a order-detail report from [Shopify](https://www.shopify.com/).

 We'll first look at the data, and then describe the exercise